160 Colleges With No Application Fee

 The college application process is rife with significant barriers, especially for students of color and low-income students.
 Learners must contend with varying submission requirements, deadlines, and online submission systems on top of filling out the FAFSA and sending SAT/ACT scores to schools.
 Even before factoring in cost, it’s a lot.

-Another recent Brown University study found that a free application process plus guaranteed admission for students who met certain criteria boosted applications from historically excluded learners.
+Researchers at the University of Wisconsin and the University of Illinois found that a free application process plus guaranteed admission for students who met certain criteria boosted applications from historically excluded learners.
 However, applications didn’t necessarily equal enrollment — students still faced economic barriers to paying for college that may have prevented them from sealing the deal.

 If you’re also unsure how you’re going to pay for school after the free application, check out our guide to scholarships and grants and our list of financial aid opportunities for online students.